elonen/clapshot/README.md

 See for example https://github.com/elonen/ldap_authz_proxy on how to authorize users against Active Directory/LDAP using Nginx.

+## Database upgrades

+Some releases require database migrations.
+If you're upgrading from a previous version, **make a backup of your database** (`clapshot.sqlite`) and then either add line `migrate = true` to `/etc/clapshot-server.conf` (Debian package) or use `--migrate` option when running the server manually.

+Once the server is started with migrate enabled, it will run database migrations on startup.
+After that, you can remove the `migrate` option and restart the server.

+Running the server without migrations enabled will detect that the database is out of date, log an error and exit.

 ## Building

 The recommended way to build Clapshot is to use Docker and the provided Makefile: